BerriAI/litellm/docs/my-website/docs/routing.md

 </TabItem>
 <TabItem value="lowest-cost" label="Lowest Cost Routing">

-Picks a deployment based on the lowest cost.
-Cost is looked up in the LiteLLM Model cost map based on the provided `litellm_params["model"]`
+Picks a deployment based on the lowest cost

 How this works:
 - Get all healthy deployments